It’s easy to take your eyesight for granted – until something happens to threaten it. This throws vision’s importance into sharp relief.

 The problem: Your retina transforms light into signals your brain can process.
 Diabetes can swell the retina and make blood vessels leak or grow, causing blurring, flashes, floaters, pain and pressure.

-Tips for prevention: Get yearly dilated eye exams to detect diabetic eye problems early, which can prevent or slow vision loss.
+Tips for prevention: Get yearly dilated eye exams to detect diabetes-related eye problems early, which can prevent or slow vision loss.
 Controlling your blood glucose and blood pressure is also key.

 The problem: You rely on light-sensing cells in the macula, the center of your retina, for what is called central vision.
 In age-related macular degeneration (AMD), tissue breakdown or blood vessel growth in the macula makes it hard to see faces, read, drive and more.